e-picas/nunjucks-date-filter/README.md

 --------------

 The moment library embeds [a huge set of methods](http://momentjs.com/docs/#/get-set/) to manipulate dates.
-Any of these methods can be called using the filter, passing as manu arguments as needed (see example above).
+Any of these methods can be called using the filter, passing as many arguments as needed (see example above).